dyceszn/dyceszn/README.md

 </p>

 <p align="center">
   Wagwan!
-I'm a Computer Science student at [Pan-Atlantic University](https://pau.edu.ng), also enrolled in the School of Software Engineering at [AltSchoolAfrica](https://engineering.altschoolafrica.com).
-I'm proficient in web engineering languages and dedicated to the intersection of technology and societal impact.
+I'm a Computer Science student at [Pan-Atlantic University](https://pau.edu.ng) and a graduate of the School of Software Engineering at [AltSchoolAfrica](https://engineering.altschoolafrica.com).
+I'm proficient in web engineering languages and dedicated to leveraging technology for societal impact.
 </p>

 ---